SamuelDataE/API_StockMarketData/02-Replit/0Replit_Setup.md

 <br><br><br><br>

 Before we start writing the Python script, we first create some support files that are necessary for the script to run.
-On the left side next to **Files** it has a **+** sign.
+On the left side next to **Files** there is a **+** sign.
 Click on this sign and create a new file with the name **config.txt**.
 <br><br>
 ![Alt Image Text](./Images/RP_Setup5.png "Setup5")